 I hope you love these rolls as much as we do!
 I like to enjoy them next to cilantro lime cauliflower rice (recipe in my book) or next to polished white rice (if I'm looking for a dose of starch).

 Enjoy and remember to check out my book for 189 other healthy Paleo-friendly recipes!

-Asian-Style Cabbage Rolls with Savory Almond Sauce15 minutes 1 hour 1:15 6 to 8 servings
+Asian-Style Cabbage Rolls with Savory Almond Sauce15 minutes 1 hour 1:15

 These cabbage rolls are bursting with Asian-inspired flavors.
 The ground pork is generously flavored with freshly sauteed garlic, shiitake mushrooms, carrots, and ginger, then wrapped in cabbage and finished with a fantastic almond sauce that makes the dish!